Miss Connecticut USA

 Miss Connecticut USA is the pageant that selects the representative for the state of Connecticut in the Miss USA pageant, and the name of the title held by its winner.
 The pageant is directed by Ewald Productions.

 Connecticut's most successful placement was in 2013, when Erin Brady was crowned Miss USA.
-Connecticut's most recent placement was in 2022, when Cynthia Dias placed in the Top 12.
+Connecticut's most recent placement was in 2023, when Karla Aponte Roque placed in the Top 20.

-The current titleholder is Cynthia Dias of Wolcott, Connecticut and was crowned on April 10, 2022 at Windsor, Connecticut.
-Dias represented Connecticut at Miss USA 2022, she won the online vote to enter in the Top 16 and placed at the Top 12.
+The current titleholder is Jenna Hofmann of Fairfield and was crowned on January 26, 2025 at The Marriott Hartford in Windsor, Connecticut.
+Hofmann represented Connecticut at Miss USA 2025.